martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 ## The CERTIFICATE frame {#http-certificate}

-A certificate chain is transferred as a series of `CERTIFICATE` frames (0xFRAME-TBD3) with the same Request-ID, each containing a single certificate in the chain.
+A certificate chain is transferred as a series of `CERTIFICATE` frames (0xFRAME-TBD3) with the same Cert-ID, each containing a single certificate in the chain.
 The end certificate of the chain can be used as authentication for previous or subsequent requests.